pyohei/pyohei/README.md

 #### Hi there 👋

-I'm living in Japan🇯🇵, and recently in Himeji🏯
+I'm living in Himeji🏯, Japan🇯🇵.
 I like creating useful tool🧰

 <!--